Symforian/genealogy/README.md

 Installing PyQt5:

     sudo apt-get install python3-pyqt5

- Other dependencies should be in virtual environment.
+Other dependencies are in `requirements.txt`.

+Use:
+	`pip install -r requirements.txt`

 ## Running
 Enter the virtual environment